ibm-cloud-docs/assistant/dialog-build.md

     - **Welcome**: The first node.
 It contains a greeting that is displayed to your users when they first engage with your assistant.
 You can edit the greeting.

     This node is not triggered in dialog flows that are initiated by users.
 For example, dialogs used in integrations with channels such as Facebook or Slack skip nodes with the `welcome` special condition.
-See [Dialog initialization](/docs/assistant?topic=assistant-dialog-start) for more information.
     {: note}

     - **Anything else**: The final node.
 It contains phrases that are used to reply to users when their input is not recognized.
 You can replace the responses that are provided or add more responses with a similar meaning to add variety to the conversation.
 You can also choose whether you want your assistant to return each response that is defined in turn or return them in random order.